-Kim is a doctoral student at the University of Minnesota Humphrey School of Public Affairs, where her research focuses on the local reception of immigrant populations.
+Kim is a doctoral candidate at the University of Minnesota Humphrey School of Public Affairs, where her research focuses on the local reception of immigrant populations.
 She holds a BA in Anthropology from Luther College and a MSc in Migration Studies from the University of Oxford.

-Her research interests emerged through seven years working in the nonprofit and educational sectors, supporting opportunities for immigrant youth in rural Minnesota as well as Chicago, Illinois.
+Her research interests emerged through years working in the nonprofit and educational sectors, supporting opportunities for immigrant youth in rural Minnesota as well as Chicago.
 Through this professional experience she discovered a passion for working alongside community leaders in order to understand and address structural disadvantages that immigrants and refugees face in the United States.
 Kim's current research looks at the way local immigration offices navigate multi-level governance structures in support of immigrant communities in the US.

 MSc in Migration Studies (University of Oxford, 2018)